-Most people think of upfront install costs only - but would you be surprised that the cost to merely heat an average sized swimming pool (8m x 4m) in Australia, over 10 years can be many times the average cost of $50,000 to install a swimming pool?
-Stand-alone auxiliary heaters are become more popular but if you put one in (at a low upfront cost) without using a solar off-set from a solar pool heater and/or in combination with transparent solar pool cover, you're looking at a multi $100K bill over 10 years in some cases.
+Most people think of upfront install costs only - but would you be surprised to know the cost to merely heat an average sized swimming pool (8m x 4m) in Australia, over 10 years can be many times the upfront $50k to install one?
+Stand-alone auxiliary heaters are becoming more popular but, if you put one in, without using a solar off-set from a solar pool heater and/or in combination with a transparent solar pool cover, you're looking at a multi $100K bill over 10 years in some cases.

-To give some specifics the calculations were performed for an average sized pool (32sqm) with average wind exposure, no shading on the pool (costs would be much higher), with light colored pool walls and floor.
+To give some details - these calculations were performed for an average sized pool (32sqm) with average wind exposure, no shading on the pool (note, cost would be much higher), with light colored pool walls and floor.
 The solar heating system was simply a 100% coverage traditional well space PVC tube automatic system (equivalent to 67% of our OKU panels), installed on a 30° degree pitch North facing metal roof.
 Utility electric and gas rates used for each state were the same as used in our previous article on heating costs.
-The pool was heated to "well past what solar can do" (meaning typically 1-2 months past a typical solar season, see our simulator for details in each state), and held at temperatures: 28°C for Hobart, 29°C for Melbourne, Canberra, Sydney, Perth and Adelaide and 30°C for Brisbane.
+The pool was heated to "well past what solar can do", meaning typically 1-2 months past a typical solar season.
+This is reasonable but not exorbitant, see our simulator for details in each state.
+Pool temperatures were held at temperatures: 28°C for Hobart, 29°C for Melbourne, Canberra, Sydney, Perth and Adelaide and 30°C for Brisbane.
 Simulating an auxiliary heated extend season up to only well pass the typical solar season is more realistic than showing year-round heating as not many people would heat their pools year-around.

 10 Year Gas Heater Stand-Alone Running Costs vs Solar Assisted Savings